boderg/your-weather/TESTING.md

 - To fix this I implemented a UTC conversion to display as the timezone of the city requested.

-- Uncaught in promise error - This error was preventing the deployed site from fetching any data from the api.
-- To fix this error I added a catch element to the geolocation fetch method.

 - Mixed content - This error prevented the deployed site from loading the weather data from the api.
 - To fix this error I edited all links that displayed as http:// to https://.

+- Uncaught in promise error (network error) - This error was preventing the deployed site from fetching any data from the api but only while using Firefox, it was fine on other browsers.
+- To fix this error I tried adding a catch to the fetch but this broke the site and after a little research it turned out that by turning off the ad blocker extension I had on firefox the api was then able to fetch the data.

 ## Unfixed Bugs